Humberside Geologist no 18

 Another field trip was to Hawsker Bottoms.
 There is a very steep cliff there and the route down is a zig-zag path better suited to mountain goats.
 Not many people or geologists go there.
 Ken Fenton found a superb Ichthyosaur skull in a large block on the beach, it was too good to leave for the sea to erode away.
 Lynden Emery had brought a large frame rucksack, so we lashed the specimen to the frame of the rucksack and pushed him back up the cliff.
 Later I arranged for the specimen to be trimmed using the large rock saw at the University.
 I do wonder what became of the specimen and assume that it is now a treasured possession of Ken’s family.

 My first indoor meeting as Secretary to the Society will always stick in my mind [10th October 1985].
 It was more than a bit hectic.
-Sheila Rogers was President and had given Ken Fenton, then Vice President, a lift to the University, but she could not stay for the meeting herself.
+Sheila Rogers was the President and had given Vice President Ken Fenton a lift to the University, but she could not stay for the meeting herself.
 I set out a display of rocks from my holiday in Jersey.
-I set up some polarising microscopes for Roy Thackeray, who had been making thin sections of the Exeter Volcanics, but he did not actually show up.
-I dropped my box of projector slides and had to hurriedly rearrange them (upside down and back to front of course) before I gave a talk.
-And I ducked out of reading the minutes by asking Ken to read them for me (as a dyslexic I have never been a fan of reading).
+I also set up some polarising microscopes for Roy Thackeray, who had been making thin sections of the Exeter Volcanics, but he did not actually show up.
+I dropped my box of projector slides and had to hurriedly rearrange them (in the correct order, upside down and back to front of course) before I gave a talk.
+I ducked out of reading the minutes by asking Ken to read them for me (as a dyslexic I have never been a fan of reading aloud).
 After the meeting, as I packed away the microscopes, I noticed through the window some blue flashing lights outside.
 Next morning I learnt that Ken had passed away in his sleep.
 He had been having heart problems and had refused to get into the ambulance that had been called for him.

 Then there was the time that we invited Eric Robinson from the Geologists’ Association in London to speak at an open meeting in the Grammar School Museum in Hull on a weekday lunchtime.
 There were not many people in the audience and so, even though he had never really visited Hull before, Eric decided not to give his prepared lecture but to go for an urban geology walk instead.
 After about an hour there were about two dozen afternoon shoppers following him around looking at the shop fronts and buildings.
 When the impromptu walk ended they were all able to identify Ancaster Stone because of its ‘streaky bacon’ texture.